 1.Little Italy- This little piece of downtown has a taste of Italy all over it.
 You can find Italian food and ice cream anywhere along these streets.
 You can either walk or drive.
 Just keep in mind that there is metered parking in the streets.

 2. Walk around Petco Park- The Padres (baseball team of San Diego) may or may not be playing, but it’s really neat to just check out the area and walk around it.
 If there’s a game going on then you can definitely buy tickets.

 3. San Diego Parks- If you really enjoy amusement parks then don’t disregard the San Diego Zoo.
 It’s perfect to plan a day and walk around.
 Seaworld is not too far either and you can definitely spend a day there too.

 4. San Diego Bay- The best way to check out the city is to rent a bike and explore it.
 Make your way around downtown and all the way up the San Diego Bay!

 5. Balboa Park- The perfect place to walk.
 Don’t forget to cross over the balboa bridge or check out the museums nearby.

 7. Try out some food- There are plenty of restaurants from all over!
-Its amazing how diverse San Diego is.
-My favorite are Mexican restaurants found almost everywhere.
+It’s amazing how diverse San Diego is.
+My favorite is Mexican restaurants found almost everywhere.
 San Diego is literally on the border of Mexico!
-Experience the authentic food!
+Experience authentic food!